cfrBernard/audio-capture-app/README.md

   - Save the configuration persistently across sessions.
 - **Error Handling**: Intuitive error messages and feedback for invalid input or missing configurations.

+---

+## Quick Download
+For the latest '.exe' version, go to the [Releases](https://github.com/cfrBernard/audio-capture-app/releases) page.

+---

 ## Getting Started

 ### Prerequisites